 I spend half an hour with them and although we hardly understand each other because I don’t speak almost any russian words and they hardly speak slovak or english, I had to do the honors, since I was the attraction tourist, even tough, as soon as I could, I skip the bundle and went to bed, after almost 6 hours of kitesurfing, I was really tired.

 The Sopino Mariupol kite station wakes up with the arrival of the avid sailors.
 In a few moments the action floods the area.

 The temperature is somewhat more pleasant than the previous days, also because a 25 knots of wind has already star blowing, almost every guy weigh between 90 and 100 kg, really big people this Slavians.

-I ride my 8 meters, finally, and I have a super session from 8 am to 1 pm when I have to leave because I can’t do it any longer.
+I rode my 8 meters, finally, and I have a super session from 8 am to 1 pm when I have to leave because I couldn’t do it any longer.